Creating Smart Contracts

 Kunal Shah makes it sound a little less dry in this Hacker Noon piece.
 “Smart contracts live in the form of bytecode within the decentralized database.
 This is the root of the innovation and disruptive potential of Ethereum.”

-Want explanation from the source?
+Want an explanation from the source?
 Here’s how the Ethereum white paper explains it: